TestL-ab/TestL-ab.github.io/src/pages/docs/admin-ui.md

 To edit variant details for experiments, once inside the edit modal for the relevant experiment, click the **Show Variant Form/Show Experiment Form** button to toggle between the forms for updating variants and updating experiment details as needed.

-_Note: feature types cannot be changed after creation, and start dates may not be changed for current features.
+> Feature types cannot be changed after creation, and start dates may not be changed for current features.
 In order to ensure the integrity of data analysis, variant weights and number of variants cannot be edited for experiments that are already ongoing.
-Past experiments can be deleted, but not edited._
+Past experiments can be deleted, but not edited.

 ### Updating Toggles and Rollouts